-- B. Employees may attend a funeral ceremony for a fellow employee within their own department with four (4) hours time off with pay to attend such funeral ceremony, subject to the needs of the operation. - C. Employees shall be granted a paid leave of absence for any time required by lawn for military service not to exceed fifteen (15) days in a calendar year, jury service, or as a result of service upon employee of a lawful subpoena or required court appearance in a work-related matter.
-Any jury or witness fees or mileage will be endorsed over to the Employer. - D. Family Leave. - Section 1.
+- -The employee may elect to continue employee coverage and benefits; however, premiums for such extended coverage and benefits shall be paid by the employee.
+Any and all such extensions of coverage and benefits shall be subject to any and all restrictions and conditions which may exist in each applicable benefit policy or plan.
+No employee may be denied leave without pay for arbitrary or capricious reasons.
+Any employee returning from an approved leave shall be reinstated with no greater or lesser employment rights than if the employee had not taken the leave. - E. Military Leave: Eligible employees shall be granted military leave with pay, as required by law.
+Any remaining leave shall be without pay, as required by law. - C. Employees shall be granted a paid leave of absence for any time required by lawn for military service not to exceed fifteen (15) days in a calendar year, jury service, or as a result of service upon employee of a lawful subpoena or required court appearance in a work-related matter.
+Any jury or witness fees or mileage will be endorsed over to the Employer.

+D. Family Leave.

+- Section 1.
 Employer shall grant Family Leave to employees in accordance with the Federal Family and Medical Leave Act ("FMLA") and The Oregon Family Leave Act ("OFLA") and as designated in MERC's Personnel Policies.
 Employees shall be required to follow all notice and other requirements provided for by law and in MERC's Personnel Policies. - Section 2.
 Any subsequent changes in the OFLA, FMLA or applicable OFLA, FMLA provisions of the MERC's Personnel Policies will be incorporated into this Agreement.